888 17th Street Northwest, 4th Floor

 Let our team help you

-Contact us to see the difference five exceptional medical malpractice and catastrophic personal injury attorneys can make in your case and in your life.
+Contact us to see the difference our exceptional medical malpractice and catastrophic personal injury attorneys can make in your case and in your life.

 The firm generally works on a contingent (percentage) fee arrangement, so no legal fees are paid if money is not recovered on your behalf.
+We advance the costs of prosecuting your case.
 We practice in District of Columbia and Maryland courts.

 Proven strategies.
 Unparalleled success.